csr/wookieepedia-full-stack/README.md

 ## Building the Docker image one by one

 This step is not necessary because Docker Compose will automatically build and start all the Docker containers for you.
-However, you can build and run Docker containers one by one if you so decide (useful if you want to try out changes in a single `Dockerfile` file or want to test just the frontend or backend).
+However, you can build and run Docker containers one by one if you so decide (useful if you want to try out changes in a single `Dockerfile` or want to test just the frontend or backend).
 Let us first navigate to the frontend project:

 ```bash
 $ cd frontend